Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Conclusions

+\textit{Acknowledgements:} The authors thank the anonymous referee for the comments that have helped to improve this paper.
+AdP also thanks S. Bertran de Lis for her support and help during the realization of this project.
+This project benefited from support for Hubble Space Telescope archival proposal 15633 through a grant from STScI, which is operated by AURA, Inc., under NASA contract NAS 5-26555.
 This work has made use of data from the European Space Agency (ESA) mission \Gaia (\url{https://www.cosmos.esa.int/gaia}), processed by the \Gaia Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \Gaia Multilateral Agreement.
 Topcat \citep{Topcat} was used during the preliminary inspection of the data and astropy aided on the coordinate transformations \citep{astropy1, astropy2}.
 This project is part of the HSTPROMO (High-resolution Space Telescope PROper MOtion) Collaboration\footnote{http://www.stsci.edu/$\sim$marel/hstpromo.html}, a set of projects aimed at improving our dynamical understanding of stars, clusters and galaxies in the nearby Universe through measurement and interpretation of proper motions from HST, \Gaia, and other space observatories.
 We thank the collaboration members for the sharing of their ideas and software.

-\section{Estimating contaminants}
+\section{Estimating Contaminants}

-We used the Besancon 2016 model of the Galaxy using the \Gaia Object Generator (GOG) model \citep{Luri2014} in order to estimate how many MW contaminants are polluting our sample.
+We used the Besancon 2016 model of the Galaxy using the GOG model \citep{Luri2014} in order to estimate how many MW contaminants are polluting our sample.
 To do so, we subjected stars from the model on same region in the sky to the same selection procedure as for observed data described in Section~\ref{sec:DATA}.
 This requires both samples to be comparable, in star numbers and observational errors.
 The GOG model does not include all observational effects found on the \Gaia DR2 data.
 Specifically, the GOG model does not include the global parallax zero-point or any of the systematic errors known to be affecting DR2 data.
 In addition to that, the GOG model accounts for nominal end-of-mission (EoM) errors, which are estimated to be at least 4 times smaller than the statistical errors present in DR2.
 These observational effects must be simulated on the GOG model prior to any comparison with real \Gaia DR2 data.
 We selected the stars and performed such error simulation as follow:

 We first download the same region of the sky covered by the real data with wider selection cuts.
 Systematic errors of $0.66 \masyr$ in the PMs and $0.43\masyr$ in parallax, estimated for length-scales smaller than $1 \degree$, are added in quadrature to our search limits.
 We also relaxed our error selection criteria to $12\sigma$.
 Lastly, we shifted our parallax search to compensate for a global zero-point of $\varpi_0 = -0.03 \masyr$ \citep{Lindegren2018}.
 These criteria result in a wider selection than the one performed in the real data, ensuring that the number of contaminants is not underestimated.